LWFlouisa/WeaverNewsletter/_posts/2022-05-28-revampedidealogy.md

 ---

 Leaders take on the figure of a bonevolent "Mother" figure.
+They generally keep pet ducks and geese, and people are given favors for petting the duck.
+Each leader is a "Archiduc bienveillant".

 Socially liberal ( pro lgbt ) with the exception of gun owning.
 Fashion is reverted to a modernized 19th century French or Swiss.